 Wood chips will make up the final layer material.
-You will need at least six inches of wood chips for this layer.
+You will need at least six inches for this layer.
 You can use less, but I have found that by using at least six inches of wood chips, weeds are completely blocked, and I really don’t need to water, even during the hottest months.

 Wood chips that are no bigger than 3″ chunks will work perfectly for your Back to Eden garden.

 How to Design Your Back to Eden Garden

 Designing your garden for the Back to Eden method is a simple four-step process that you can likely complete in two to three hours, depending on how big you want your garden to be.
 It’s important to finish your set up the same day you start so any materials you put down do not get blown or washed away from the weather.
 You can plant your seeds or sprouts as soon as your garden bed is finished, or you can wait two or three days to let it settle.
 Simply follow these steps to create your Back to Eden garden.

 1. Start with your Back to Eden garden design.